jethrodew/PyReel/README.md

 1) more customisable to make it easier to plug in different feeds and information
 2) ready to work specifically for smaller screens.
 I intend to release this for the Raspberry Pi 3.5inch screen attachment for a handy, portable desk feed.

+Required Libraries:

+	Feedparser: This will need to be checked out and installed from: https://github.com/kurtmckee/feedparser

 Configuration:

 	Copy the config.example.py to a file called config.py, modify to your desired options